timsnow/documents/meetings/weekly-meetings/meeting-next.md

 New items
 ---------
 * Using slack better?
-* Feb for first yearly meeting for 1:30, use doodle for more specific time
 * Make a reccurent item to discuss new issues?
 * Update on Andrew L's work reducing repeated code when calling minimizers
 * Ordering the data -- discuss the way forward